The Last Word with Lawrence O'Donnell

-The Last Word with Lawrence O'Donnell is an American weeknight news and political commentary program on MSNBC.
-The program airs live at 10:00 P.M.
-Eastern Time Monday-Friday, and is hosted by Lawrence O'Donnell from Mondays to Thursdays and relief presenters on Fridays.
+The Last Word with Lawrence O'Donnell is an American weeknight news and political commentary program on MS NOW.
+The program airs live at 10:00 p.m.
+Eastern Time Mondays through Fridays, and is hosted by Lawrence O'Donnell from Mondays to Thursdays, with rotating guest hosts (sitting for O'Donnell) on Fridays.
 O'Donnell is described by MSNBC as "providing the last word on the biggest issues and most compelling stories of the day."

+As of May 2025, The Last Word with Lawrence O'Donnell is the second-most watched cable news program by total day and key 24-54 demo viewers in its 10 p.m.
+ET time slot, behind rival Gutfeld! and ahead of CNN NewsNight with Abby Phillip.

+History

-The show originally premiered in the 10 pm slot Monday-Thursday on September 27, 2010, with the first episode featuring Vice President Joe Biden and Countdown host Keith Olbermann.
+The show originally premiered in the 10:00 pm slot Monday-Thursday on September 27, 2010, with the first episode featuring Vice President Joe Biden and Countdown host Keith Olbermann.
 The show was moved to the 8 pm slot in January 2011 when Olbermann's show was canceled.
-Last Word returned to its original 10 pm slot in October 2011.
+Last Word returned to its original 10:00 p.m. slot in October 2011.

+Between March and April 2020 during the COVID-19 pandemic, MSNBC temporarily replaced the Tuesday evening broadcasts with NBC News Special Report hours either hosted by NBC Nightly News anchor Lester Holt or Today co-anchors Savannah Guthrie and Hoda Kotb.

-During the 2022 United States elections, The Last Word was temporarily replaced on Fridays with The Kornacki Countdown hosted by Steve Kornacki during the 2022 midterm elections from October 14 to Election Day November 8.
+During the 2022 United States elections, The Last Word with Lawrence O'Donnell was temporarily replaced on Fridays with The Kornacki Countdown hosted by Steve Kornacki during the 2022 midterm elections from October 14 to Election Day November 8.

-Guest hosts for the series include Ali Velshi, Katie Phang, Jonathan Capehart, and Alicia Menendez.
+Since 2024, the program also airs a recap on Sunday as part of Prime Weekend, which also recaps from The Rachel Maddow Show, Deadline: White House, The 11th Hour with Stephanie Ruhle, The Briefing with Jen Psaki, All In with Chris Hayes and The Weeknight.

+Format

+The Last Word with Lawrence O'Donnell typically features a lengthy monologue in the "A-Block," followed by interviews and discussions with guests throughout the remainder of the show.

 Replays of the show are available on MSNBC's app (accessible from the US only).
 The show is also available as an audio podcast.
+Guest hosts (every Friday night sitting in for O'Donnell) in the series include Ali Velshi and Jonathan Capehart.